 After lunch you could visit the Pacific Northwest Naval Air Museum.
-Unless you prefer to take in more of the scenery, which you could do at one of several parks, for example at Windjammer Park.
+Unless you prefer to take in more of the scenery of this pearl of the Pacific NW, which you could do at one of several parks, for example at Windjammer Park.
 Oak Harbor also hosts on of the 330 drive-in theaters that still exist in the US.
 A fine idea while social distancing.
 Leaving Oak Harbor stop at the 3 Sisters Market.
-They have produce, the best eggs on the island if you ask me, knick knacks and amazing pie and candy!
+They have produce, the best eggs on the island if you ask me, knickknacks and amazing pie and candy!

 The South End Scenery

 Driving South you will find that the towns get smaller and the scenery more rural.
 One of my favorite spots to go for a little hike is Ebey’s Landing in Coupeville.
 It’s about a 4 mile round trip, but you can make it shorter if you wish.
 You can choose to walk up on a cliff, with spectacular views over the water, or walk on the beach.
 In the early morning this is one good spot to see eagles.